tatedata/data-analyst-interview/README.md

 # Submission

+Please return your code and results to osman.yilmaz@tate.org.uk.

+The end-date for submissions is 17.00 on Wednesday 2 May 2018.

-Please return your code and results, but do not return the database via email (it's quite large!)
+Please do not return the database via email (it's quite large!)

 # The Data